johnnyshields/mongoid_classy_denorm/README.md

   # REQUIRED: Define the embedded relation to the denormalization target
   embeds_many :denorm_appointments do

-     # Optional: adding extensions to denormalized data (via a block) can be especially useful
+     # TIP: adding extensions to denormalized data (via a block) can be especially useful
      # to reduce query traffic.
 See: http://mongoid.org/en/mongoid/docs/relations.html
      def late_count
        @target.select{ |a| a.late? }.size